Coast to Coast

 Along the way, you’ll savour majestic mountain top views, stunning fells and dales and the most glorious tarns and becks in northern England.
 Enjoy countless small rustic villages, charming sheep and plenty of warm, welcoming inns and pubs.
 We’ve built up long-standing relationships with every host, so we know you’ll love every character-filled B&B carefully chosen by us for their welcoming greeting and comfortable rooms.

-And, like every other iconic long-distance walk, the Coast to Coast Path gives you the opportunity to meet fellow walkers from all over the world, share a laugh and a beer and undoubtedly pour over your map and guidebook one more time, just to double check you’re on the right path!
+And, like every other iconic long-distance walk, you’ll have the opportunity to meet fellow walkers from all over the world, share a laugh and a beer and undoubtedly pour over your map and guidebook one more time, just to double check you’re on the right path!

 COAST TO COAST PATH